Oxidized-Robots/rust_rpi_4wd_car/README.md

 ## Licenses

-All code is licensed under either of the
+All code is licensed under both of the following:

   * [APACHE] - Apache License, Version 2.0
   * [MIT] - MIT License

-at your option.
+and may be used with either or both at your option.

 You can find copies of the licenses in the [LICENSE-APACHE] and the [LICENSE-MIT] files.